 - Knees: bilateral, at the medial fat pad proximal to the joint line ( mind you it is the fat pad of the knee, not the knee joint )

-Notice, all of them are very specific as to where, and tender points, as rule, are not that large, so they have to know and understand, exactly where to press, or they are getting the wrong information.
+Notice, all of them are very specific as to where and tender points, as rule, are not that large.
+They have to know and understand, exactly where to press, or they are getting the wrong information.

 News: A new set of Criteria, is being proposed Research that is much more comprehensive and detailed.
 That uses the above tender point exam only as a means to help determine severity, as it uses another set of exams, mostly questionnaires, to identify FM.

 It is called the Symptom Intensity Scale.
 "The Symptom Intensity Scale is an accurate surrogate measure for general health, depression, disability, and death.
 Fibromyalgia syndrome diagnosed with this instrument implies that this illness carries increased medical risk."
 It is the first of its kind that combines a variety of studies done over the years, that focuses on fatigue and pain, at its core.
 A thing that is the mainstay of anyone with FM that up to now ... has been largely ignored."The Regional Pain Scale " for example, a score, which is the number of anatomic areas—out of a possible 19—in which the patient feels pain.
 A fatigue visual analogue scale score, in which the patient makes a mark somewhere along a 10‑cm line to indicate how tired he or she feels."

 Former scales used, such as the "Disease Activity Score" did not go far enough, as they are limited to one disease in particular.
 Now, as we all know, most of us have several things going on at once, so this limited scope did not help us very much.